How to Bake Chicken Legs

 While cooking a whole chicken any day of the week doesn't happen like it used to, baking chicken legs is definitely a weeknight solution.
 A chicken leg, also called a hindquarter, is made up of one thigh and one drumstick that are joined together.
 The thigh is the upper part of the leg and the drumstick is the lower part.
 Both are dark meat.
 These whole chicken legs are inexpensive, versatile, meaty, and moist.
 Plan on one leg per person.

 Tip: To reduce fat and calories, you can skin chicken legs.
 Bake the chicken with the skin on to keep it moist.
 Cool slightly and pull the skin off, starting at the thigh end.
 Have a kitchen shears or knife handy to snip off the skin if needed.

-There's little that you have to do other than to place the chicken, skin side up, in a 15x10x1-inch baking pan or shallow roasting pan.
-Seasoning can be as simple a light brushing of olive oil and salt and pepper or a favorite spice rub.
+There's little that you have to do other than to place the chicken skin side up in a 15x10x1-inch baking pan or shallow roasting pan.
+Seasoning can be as simple a light brushing of olive oil with salt and pepper.

-To add a seasoning blend under the skin: Carefully slide your fingertips between the meat and skin of each chicken piece to loosen the skin from the meat.
-Finely shred the peel from 1 lemon and juice the lemon.
-In a small bowl combine the lemon peel and juice with 3 cloves garlic, minced; 1 1/2 teaspoons fennel seed, crushed; and 1/4 teaspoon crushed red pepper.
-Spoon some of the mixture under the skin of each chicken piece and drizzle the rest on top of the pieces.
-Sprinkle each piece with a little salt, ground black pepper, and paprika.
+To add a seasoning under the skin: Carefully slide your fingertips between the meat and skin of each chicken piece to loosen the skin from the meat.
+Spread your favorite spice rub between the two layers and drizzle the rest on top of the chicken.